gohugoio/hugo/content/en/showcase/small-multiples/index.md

 Fortunately, the site is more portable now than it was, or would have been with a dynamic CMS like WordPress, or a fully hosted service like SquareSpace.
 It should be comparatively easy to swap the publishing functions from Forestry to NetlifyCMS or to change the templates.
 No part of the pipe-line is tightly coupled, the hosting, the CMS and the templates and the build process can all be updated independently, without changing anything else.

-We have complete control over the design and mark-up produced.
+We have complete control over the design and markup produced.
 This means we can implement a better responsive design and have a stronger focus on accessibility and performance.

 These technology choices gave us a good performance baseline.
 It was important to implement a site that took advantage of this.
 As a data visualisation agency, it can be difficult to optimise for performance with a small bundle size, while also aiming for high-quality visuals and working with large datasets.
 This meant we spent a lot of time optimising assets making sure there was little blocking the critical path for faster rendering and lazy-load images and videos.